 2.1 Architectural Styles

 Most distributed systems can be described by one of the architectures discussed in this lecture.
 It is important to understand the differences between them so that we can decide on the architecture before implementing a new system.

 2.1.1 Layered Architectures

 Figure 2.2: Layered Design

 A layered architecture looks like a stack, as seen in the figure above.
-The system is partitioned into a sequence of layers and each layer can communicate to the layer above or below.
-For example, layer i can communicate with layer i+1 and layer i-1 but not the others (e.g. layer i+2).
+The system is partitioned into a sequence of layers, and each layer can communicate with the layer above or below.
+For example, layer i can communicate with layer i + 1 and layer i - 1 but not the others (e.g. layer i + 2).
 This is the main restriction of a layered design.
 The layered architecture is especially common in web applications where this architecture is divided across the client and the server.
-Common instances of these systems are multitiered architectures and network stack.
+Common instances of these systems are multitiered architectures and network stacks.
+A 3-tiered web application typically would have the HTTP/Web Server, Middle Tier: Application Logic, Third Tier: Database

-2-2 Lecture 2: January 31

 2.1.2 Object-Based Style

 Figure 2.3: Object-based Style

 In this architecture, each component corresponds to an object.
 Unlike in standard OOP programming, objects can be distributed across multiple machines.
 As shown in the figure above, the system can have many objects.
-Each object have has its own states and exposes its own interface which other objects can use.
+Each object has its state and exposes its interface, which other objects can use.
 All objects can communicate with any other object without restriction, making this a "generalized" version of the layered design.
 Components interact with each other via remote procedure calls.
 We will discuss RPC in Lecture 3.

 2.1.3 Event-Based Architecture

 Figure 2.4: Event-based Architecture

-An event-based architecture has many components that communicate using a publisher-subscriber (pubsub) model via an event bus instead of through direct communication.
+An event-based architecture has many components that communicate using a publisher-subscriber (pub-sub) model via an event bus instead of direct communication.
 In this architecture, a component that sends an event to the event bus is a publisher, and a component that subscribes to certain types of events on the event bus is a subscriber.
 Each component will work asynchronously.
 After a component sends information by publishing an event, the event bus then checks for subscriptions matching the recipient information enclosed in the newly published event.
-If one or more matching subscriptions is found, the event bus will deliver the data to the appropriate component(s).
-There are many kinds of event busesk, e.g., memory-based or disk-based.
+If one or more matching subscriptions are found, the event bus will deliver the data to the appropriate component(s).
+There are many kinds of event buses, e.g., memory-based or disk-based.

-2.1.4 Shared Data Space